Karthik-Git763/GoTorrent/README.md

 # GoTorrent

 > A BitTorrent client built from scratch in Go.
-Standard library only — every protocol byte is handled explicitly.
-No frameworks, no external dependencies, just the wire protocol and Go's concurrency primitives.
+Core protocol logic is standard library only — every byte on the wire is handled explicitly.
+The TUI uses [Bubble Tea](https://github.com/charmbracelet/bubbletea) for the terminal interface.

 ![GoTorrent TUI](.docs/img/image.png)